s-zeng/euler-racket/README.md

 This is here as a reference, and admittedly there might be some shoddy/incomplete code here - Racket was my first programming language and these Project Euler problems were some of my earliest experiences with programming.

-Feel free to make whatever use you can out of these.
+Feel free to make whatever use you can out of this.

 Some of these may have HackerRank functions associated with them - these were for HackerRank's project euler submissions where the problems were generalized to any input.
 No need to copy those for simple project euler solutions.